-The additional use of two automatic measuring stations for the CLINSH measuring programmes in North Rhine-Westphalia made it possible to measure the concentrations of NOx at intervals of 5 seconds.
+The additional use of two automatic measuring stations for the clinsh measuring programmes in North Rhine-Westphalia made it possible to measure the concentrations of No_X at intervals of 5 seconds.
 When evaluating the measurement signals, it was possible to record the pollution peaks of passing ships in suitable wind directions, to assign them to individual ships by means of the AIS signals and to quantify them.
-Such an evaluation was successful for about 10,000 ships; the measurements will be conducted continuously in the coming years.
+Such an evaluation was successful for about 18,000 ships; Measurements at the station in Duisburg will continue in 2022.